invpe/GridShell/Documentation/Tutorials/Examples/README.md

 Now it's time for a 🍺, job done !
 Your device is now contributing to the network and using it 🥇

+## Visualization

+From now on there are endless options to visualize this telemetry, since in this example we've been storing a simple table there isn't much we can actualy graph, but still your data is easily accessible either via API or EXPLORER.

 ## Final thoughts

 You can see your tasks being submitted and executed but also your device being part of the execution chain (shells earning) via [API](https://api.gridshell.net/status) endpoint or [Explorer](https://explorer.gridshell.net:3000/)